phanguy30/datamint/README.md

 - music_dataset.py  - Main class that allow the user to input a folder containing midi files and generate a dataset including (features: context-notes) and targets (next note)

 - play_song.py  - Once the model generate notes, the user then can initialize this class with the notes, and music will play.

+Example.ipynb provides an example on how to use this package